 The original lenses block 99% of the UV light, and they are custom, made especially for Verdster glasses.
-There is no possibility to manually replace one lens if you have suddenly damaged it.
-Lenses aren’t detachable at all, so you will have to buy a new pair of glasses if yours get damaged.
-If you want another color nor photochromatic lenses, you cannot replace them either: Verdster just isn’t about that.
+There is no possibility of manually replacing one lens if you have suddenly damaged it.
+The lenses aren’t detachable at all, so you will have to buy a new pair of glasses if yours get damaged.
+If you want another color or photochromatic lenses, you cannot replace them either: Verdster just isn’t about that.

-In general, this one is similar to WYND Blocker model we’ve reviewed above, but there is at least one advantage: much better peripheral view.
+In general, this one is similar to the WYND Blocker model we’ve reviewed above, but there is at least one advantage: a much better peripheral view.
 Though there is a protective cushion for protection from dust and wind, it doesn’t block your view, leaving more space to observe.
 On the other hand, they are made to prevent fogging as well.
-This makes Verdster TourDePro good both as motorcycle riding glasses and as a model for mountain sports with blinding snow..
-They aren’t as good as just an everyday model to wear, but nothing is perfect.
+This makes Verdster TourDePro good both as motorcycle riding glasses and as a model for mountain sports with blinding snow.
+They aren’t as good as just everyday model wear, but nothing is perfect.

-This model is a real eyecatcher, with its protective aviation or underwater style.
-Put over regular glasses, they provide what those lack.
+This model is a real eye-catcher, with its protective aviation or underwater style.
+Put over regular glasses, they provide what that lack.
 But they’re also an eye saver, letting no dust or wind under the large, fishy mask.
-Underwater design isn’t just a gimmick: these are great for riding in the rain, and some even find them great for sea riding on PWC’s.
-If they can stand the rain, they will stand any road condition.
+Underwater design isn’t just a gimmick: these are great for riding in the rain, and some even find them great for sea riding on PWCs.
+If they can stand the rain, they will stand in any road condition.

 Although a lot depends on the person and their style of biking, my impression of no fogging has been confirmed by other users: they can be rated five.
 As motorcycle goggles over glasses, they do the work.
-Putting them on and off is comfortable due to a buckle that makes pulling the band off easier when it’s loose.
+Putting them on and off is comfortable because a buckle makes pulling the band off easier when it’s loose.

 Last but not least: these goggles provide a good peripheral view, and that’s a real lifesaving option.
 Obstruction is what annoyed me most in other goggles: these don’t make your vision tunnel (unless you are in a tunnel actually).